camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 You can also use FEEL expressions to modify the data you return.

+#### Use the correlation object

+When using the Webhook Connector with a start event that correlates a message, you can access the correlation object in the response expression.
 In addition to the `request` object you have access to the `correlation` result.

 The data available via the `correlation` object depends on the type of BPMN element you are using the Webhook Connector with.